anowacki/Seis.jl/README.md

 ## IO

-Currently, only SAC data are read or written, but may be either bigendian (SAC/BRIS convention) or little-endian (usual IRIS SAC convention).
+Currently, only SAC data are read or written natively, but may be either bigendian (SAC/BRIS convention) or little-endian (usual IRIS SAC convention).

 Use the `read_sac` and `write_sac` functions for SAC-formatted IO.

+miniSEED data is read via ObsPy with the `read_mseed` and `parse_mseed` functions.

 Future work will add support for reading many more formats and format auto-detection.